felippeomgt/docker-hub-php/README.md

 ## CI&T PHP Docker image(s)

-These Docker image(s) intends to be a containerized Memcached solution for multiple purposes.
+These Docker image(s) intends to be a containerized PHP/Apache solution for multiple purposes.

 The source code is available under GPLv3 at Github in this [link]((https://github.com/ciandt-dev/docker-hub-php).